You can exchange your entire defined contribution (DC) pension fund (including a

 DC AVC fund) for a single lump sum.

-If the total taxable income after deduction of the Personal Allowance is larger than £33,000, then any income over this is taxed at 40%.
-If the same member shown in the example above had a total fund of £70,000, due to being taxed at the higher rate of 40%, they would pay £13,237.52 in tax and receive only £56,762.48 in cash from their total fund of £70,000.
+If the total taxable income after deduction of the Personal Allowance is larger than £33,500 a year, then any income over this is taxed at 40%.
+If a member had a total fund of £100,000, they would pay £22,018.64 in tax and receive £77,981.36 in cash from their total fund of £100,000; if they choose to draw it all immediately on retirement.
 Before drawing your pension fund as cash, your own circumstances should be considered and guidance should be sought.

 If the member chooses to take out their pension fund below the tax threshold, they will not pay income tax on their pension fund income as shown in the below table.